greenboxal/doggohub/doc/integration/saml.md

 # SAML OmniAuth Provider

-GitLab can be configured to act as a SAML 2.0 Service Provider (SP).
-This allows GitLab to consume assertions from a SAML 2.0 Identity Provider (IdP) such as Microsoft ADFS to authenticate users.
+DoggoHub can be configured to act as a SAML 2.0 Service Provider (SP).
+This allows DoggoHub to consume assertions from a SAML 2.0 Identity Provider (IdP) such as Microsoft ADFS to authenticate users.

-First configure SAML 2.0 support in GitLab, then register the GitLab application in your SAML IdP:
+First configure SAML 2.0 support in DoggoHub, then register the DoggoHub application in your SAML IdP:

-1. Make sure GitLab is configured with HTTPS.
+1. Make sure DoggoHub is configured with HTTPS.
     See [Using HTTPS](../install/installation.md#using-https) for instructions.

-1. On your GitLab server, open the configuration file.
+1. On your DoggoHub server, open the configuration file.

     For omnibus package:

     ```sh
-      sudo editor /etc/gitlab/gitlab.rb
+      sudo editor /etc/doggohub/doggohub.rb
     ```

     For installations from source:

     ```sh
-      cd /home/git/gitlab
+      cd /home/git/doggohub

-      sudo -u git -H editor config/gitlab.yml
+      sudo -u git -H editor config/doggohub.yml
     ```

 1. See [Initial OmniAuth Configuration](omniauth.md#initial-omniauth-configuration)